MG Software.

 The 39-Point Perception Gap

-The most striking finding is not the slowdown itself — it is that nobody noticed it.
+The most striking finding is not the slowdown itself: nobody noticed it.
 Before the study, developers predicted AI would reduce their completion time by 24%.
 After using the tools, they estimated they had been 20% faster.
 The actual measurement showed they were 19% slower.
+The full results are published in METR's open-source developer study.

 Why Experienced Developers Slow Down Most